Plasma and the blood system supply chain

 Canadian Blood Services has a mandate to manage sufficiency of immunoglobulins in jurisdictions we serve.
 We are working with governments to help ensure a robust domestic supply of plasma that supports patients in this country.

-Globally, during the COVID-19 crisis, not-for-profit blood systems and commercial plasma collectors are also calling for increased plasma collections as quickly as possible to relieve the current shortage of immunoglobulins and help meet growing demand for plasma protein products.
+In recent years, it has been recommended that Canadian Blood Services increase plasma collections and Canada’s sufficiency rate (e.g. Health Canada’s expert panel on immune globulin product supply of 2018).
+Globally, during the COVID-19 crisis, not-for-profit blood systems and commercial plasma collectors also called for increased plasma collections as quickly as possible to relieve the shortage of immunoglobulins and help meet growing demand for plasma protein products.

 9. Commercial plasma collection in Canada